 The organization maintains its 1893 Michigan Historic Site as a gathering place in support of its arts and cultural mission.
 Details on the building are contained in the Scott Club Building Section.

-The ground level of the Scott Club is accessible and some programs are held there.
+The ground level of the Scott Club is accessible via an out-swing ADA-compliant automatic entry door with opener.
 When programs are held in the upper level, they are projected onto a flat screen in the lower level with audio and microphones so that those with mobility limitations are able to interact with the program upstairs.
-The organization has planned an Accessibility Improvement Project for late 2022-2023 to enlarge and reconfigure the bathroom (ground level) to make it wheelchair accessible.
+Post-program refreshments are always served on the ground level.
+The ground level contains an ADA-compliant bathroom.

 Continuing its literary heritage, the Scott Club participates in Michigan Humanities Great Michigan Read program, which involves offering programming in support of the selected book and topic and distributing copies of the book, which are provided through Michigan Humanities.
 Supporting literacy, the organization also provides books to children through its Breakfast with Santa event.